 If you’re looking for a little help with your finances, there are many experts available to assist you.
-The two most common you may come across are Financial Advisers and Financial Coaches.
+The two most common you may come across are a Financial Coach vs Financial Advisor.

 While Financial Advisers have been around for a long time, Financial Coaching is a relatively new service.
 It came about as an alternative to traditional financial advice, which is often inaccessible to everyone but the very wealthy.